tc39/proposal-ses/README.md

 (TODO explain the anthropic side channel and how it differs from an information-flow termination channel.)

-This fail-stop implementation-defined determinism is also a great boon to testing and debugging.
+Fail-stop implementation-defined determinism will be a great boon to testing and debugging.
 All non-deterministic _dependencies_, like the allegedly current time, can be mocked and _injected_ in a reproducible manner.

 ## Discussion